432MHz Band: 430.0 – 440.0 MHz

 432.400 – 432.500MHz IARU Propagation Beacons Exclusive

 This area of the band is allocated for IARU Region-1 propagation beacons only.
 Please do not transmit in this segment especially if you are using FM equipment.
 Such transmissions cause severe interference to weak-signal users listening for far away beacons.
-It is unfortunate that currently in the UK the Primary User will not allow beacons stations to be located in this area of the band.
+It is unfortunate that currently in the UK the Primary User has previously not allowed beacons stations to be located in this area of the band, although work is in progress.

 432.500 – 432.800MHz All Modes, Non-channelised